awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-and-eventbridge.md

 CloudWatch sends events to Amazon EventBridge whenever a CloudWatch alarm changes alarm state\.
 You can use EventBridge and these events to write rules that take actions, such as notifying you, when an alarm changes state\.
 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html)

-Currently, there is a requirement to use the AWS Management Console to create a rule based on an event from CloudWatch\.
-You must use the **Custom Event Pattern** option for the event text that the rule is to watch for\.
-You can also use the AWS SDKs or AWS APIs to create a rule based on an event from CloudWatch\.

 ## Sample Events from CloudWatch<a name="CloudWatch-event-samples"></a>

 This section includes example events from CloudWatch\.